virtual-cast/Zenject/README.md

 1. **Prefabs**.
 You can also directly drag your installer prefab from the Project tab into the InstallerPrefabs property of SceneContext.
 Note that in this case you cannot have per-scene overrides like you can when having the prefab instantiated in your scene, but can be nice to avoid clutter in the scene.

 1. **Prefabs within Resources folder**.
 You can also place your installer prefabs underneath a Resoures folder and install them directly from code by using the Resources path.
-For details on usage see <a href="#runtime-parameters-for-installers">here</a>.
+For details on usage see [here](#runtime-parameters-for-installers).

-Another option in addition to `MonoInstaller` and `Installer<>` is to use `ScriptableObjectInstaller` which has some unique advantages (especially for settings) - for details see <a href="#scriptableobject-installer">here</a>.
+Another option in addition to `MonoInstaller` and `Installer<>` is to use `ScriptableObjectInstaller` which has some unique advantages (especially for settings) - for details see [here](#scriptableobject-installer).

 When calling installers from other installers it is common to want to pass parameters into it.
-See <a href="#runtime-parameters-for-installers">here</a> for details on how that is done.
+See [here](#runtime-parameters-for-installers) for details on how that is done.

-## <a id="itickable"></a>ITickable
+## ITickable

 In some cases it is preferable to avoid the extra weight of MonoBehaviours in favour of just normal C# classes.
 Zenject allows you to do this much more easily by providing interfaces that mirror functionality that you would normally need to use a MonoBehaviour for.